mshamilkhan/dialoqbase/README.md

 ## Disclaimer ⚠️

-Dialoqbase is a side project and is not ready for production.
+PDF Agent is a side project and is not ready for production.
 It is still in the early stages of development and may contain bugs and security issues.
 Use it at your own risk. _Breaking changes may occur at any time without prior notice._

 ## Roadmap 🗺️